3 More Sleeps: How to Survive The Low Points of the Holiday Season

 How to Survive The Holidays When you Feel Less Than 100%

 1. Just do SOMETHING.
-If you are on total overwhelm and it feels like you have 8 billion things to do in the next 3 days, just start somewhere.
+If you are on total overwhelm and it feels like you have 8 million equally weighted things to do in the next 3 days, just start somewhere.
 Some people are great at lists and prioritizing, but I am not one of them - everything seems equally imperative when I'm overwhelmed.
 So take a deep breath and start one thing.
 Complete it.
 Then move on to the next.
 Eventually, the pile will lessen.

 2. Know who your friends are.
 No one person can be all things to another, so if some of your friends have certain quirks, like they hate listening to you vent, or they are over-booked like you, or they aren't into the whole holiday thing, don't ask those people for help.
 It doesn't mean they are bad friends, they are just the WRONG friends to help you accomplish your holiday goals, whether that's keeping you company at the mall or coming over for a last minute gift wrapping session or letting you borrow their car to cut your own tree.
 You know your friends - don't set yourself up for disappointment.

 3. Time is on your side.
-With so little time left before the big day, you may actually find it's easier to take a breather because at least you aren't expected to do much if anything at work (if you even have to work Christmas Eve) so make the most of your time: it's finally on your side.
+With so little time left before the big day, you may actually find it's easier to take a breather because at least you aren't expected to do much, if anything, at work (if you even have to work Christmas Eve) so make the most of your time: it's finally on your side.
 If you have to travel to see parents or other family members, take the time to pack carefully and bring along the treats and things that keep you sane and grounded during the trip; things that remind you that you are a grownup with your own home and life and that you are going to return to it, relaxed, healed and happy.

 Wishing you all the best this holiday season, and here's to closer connection in 2019.